trixi-framework/HOHQMesh.jl/docs/src/tutorials/straight_outer_boundary.md

 ## Generate the mesh

-With the background grid and all inner boundary curves added to the `box_project` dictionary we can generate the mesh.
+With the background grid and all inner boundary curves added to the `box_project` we can generate the mesh.
 This will output the following files to the `out` folder:

-* `box_two_circles.control`: A HOHQMesh control file for the current project dictionary.
+* `box_two_circles.control`: A HOHQMesh control file for the current project.
 * `box_two_circles.tec`: A TecPlot formatted file to visualize the mesh with other software, e.g., [ParaView](https://www.paraview.org/).
 * `box_two_circles.inp`: A mesh file with format `ABAQUS` that was set above.